A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Experimental results

 \section{Experimental results}

-Experimental investigations on the field melting of the CO state has probed the hysteretic melting, the bandwidth dependence of the critical melting fields and systematic effects of disorder, primarily through transport measurements and direct spatial imaging of the lattice undergoing the first order melting transition.
+Experiments on the field response of the CO state have probed hysteresis, the bandwidth dependence of the melting fields and the effect of disorder through transport measurements and spatial imaging of magnetic correlations in the lattice.
 We briefly review the important results here.

-The key experimental magnetic field-temperature ($h-T$) phase diagrams are shown in Fig.1.
-The material systematics were obtained by systematic decrease in $r_A$ from Pr$_{0.5}$Sr$_{0.5}$MnO$_{3}$ (PSMO) to Sm$_{0.5}$Ca$_{0.5}$MnO$_{3}$ (SCMO).
-The phase diagrams were obtained by sweeping up and down in magnetic fields, at fixed temperatures, on samples that have been initially zero field cooled.
-Fig.1 shows that the melting field in the upward sweep $(h_c^+)$ differ the most from the `recovery' field $(h_c^-)$ in the downward sweep when $T \rightarrow 0$.
-This window narrows and vanishes as $T \rightarrow T_{CO}$.
-The evolution of $h_c^-$ has a `re-entrant' feature that vanishes for small BW materials and is pronounced for the intermediate and low BW.
-Further, reducing BW (or reducing $r_A$) progressively increases the stability of the CO state, with SCMO having the largest $h_c^{\pm}$ and $T_{CO}$.
+The key material systematics are embodied in the magnetic field-temperature ($h-T$) phase diagrams for different materials, shown in Fig.\ref{f1}.
+These are based on the investigations of two lanthanide families, the Ca series \cite{respaud}, Ln$_{0.5}$Ca$_{0.5}$MnO$_3$ , and the Sr series\cite{tok_melt1,tok_melt2,tok_melt3}, Ln$_{0.5}$Sr$_{0.5}$MnO$_3$.
+The bandwidth is varied by making materials with $Ln$ atoms with progressively smaller radius (see Table.
+1).
+In Fig.\ref{f1}, $r_A$ reduces progressively from Pr$_{0.5}$Sr$_{0.5}$MnO$_{3}$ (PSMO) to Sm$_{0.5}$Ca$_{0.5}$MnO$_{3}$ (SCMO).
+The phase diagrams were constructed by sweeping up and down in magnetic fields, at fixed temperature, on samples that had been initially zero field cooled.
+The melting field in the upward sweep $(h_c^+)$ differs the most from the `recovery' field $(h_c^-)$ in the downward sweep when $T \rightarrow 0$.
+This difference narrows and vanishes as $T \rightarrow T_{CO}$.

-For the experimental results shown in Fig.1, two lanthanide families have been extensively investigated, the $Ca$ series \cite{respaud}, Ln$_{0.5}$Ca$_{0.5}$MnO$_3$ , and the $Sr$ series\cite{tok_melt}, Ln$_{0.5}$Sr$_{0.5}$MnO$_3$.
-The bandwidth is varied by making materials with $Ln$ atoms with progressively smaller radii (see Table 1).
-Changing the Ln atom also changes the cation size mismatch $\sigma_A$, varying the structural disorder.
-The disorder arises because random substitution of Ln by $Ca$/$Sr$ leads to random changes in the Mn-O-Mn bond angles, $\theta$ say, modulating the local hopping, $\propto cos^{2}(\theta)$.
-The other effect of random substitution is that if the net charge on the dopants is different than that on the parent Ln, then charge disorder creates scattering potentials.
+$h_c^-$ shows a `re-entrant' feature in the intermediate BW materials, {\it decreasing with reducing temperature}.
+Reducing BW (or reducing $r_A$) progressively increases the stability of the CO state, with SCMO having the largest $h_c^{\pm}$ and $T_{CO}$.